-Walter Rouse Ball's father was Walter Frederick Ball who was a rents and dividends man born at St George Hanover Square, Middlesex about 1824.
-His mather was Mary Ann Ball born Marylebone, Middlesex in about 1830.
-He had a younger sister Mary born at St George Hanover Square about 1853.
+Walter Rouse Ball was the only son of Walter Frederick Ball and his wife Mary Anne Rouse.
+Walter Frederick Ball was a rents and dividends man, born at St George Hanover Square, Middlesex in about 1824.
+Walter Frederick Ball married Mary Anne Rouse in 1849.
+She had been born in Marylebone, Middlesex in 1829.
+Walter Rouse Ball (known as Rouse Ball) was born at 81 New Bond Street, London, and had a younger sister Mary born at St George Hanover Square in about 1853.

 Trinity College, Cambridge, has during the 40 years for which I have been a governor sent us some excellent representatives, but none better than the late Mr Rouse Ball.
 He was constant in attendance and an excellent colleague.
 He acted as auditor of our accounts and took our finances under his special charge.
 With these he was careful and prudent, but never hesitated to recommend judicious outlay.

 Rouse Ball married Alice Mary Gaid (1851-1919), daughter of William Snowdon Gaid, on 1 September 1885.

 Rouse Ball wrote A short account of the history of mathematics (1888) which provided a very readable and popular account of the subject :-

 ... it contained a delightful account of what a young student of mathematics or most general readers interested in this science might wish to know.

 E T Whittaker offers high praise but also criticism :-